Language development in children at 5-8 years: early literacy and language sounds

 Your child can understand and combine words to form active sentences – for example, ‘The cat chased the dog’.
-He’s also starting to understand passive sentences – for example, ‘The cat was chased by the dog’.
+They also start to understand passive sentences – for example, ‘The cat was chased by the dog’.

 But when children are describing pictures, they might mix up who is doing what to whom.
-They might also have trouble understanding pronoun references – for example, who ‘she’ refers to if you say, ‘The woman told the last girl to arrive that she was late’.
 Your child’s ability to make correct sentences will improve gradually in the next few years.

 Storytelling and language development

 From 4-8 years, children get much better at telling stories.
-Your child’s stories are probably longer and more detailed.
+Your child’s stories are probably longer and more detailed – and they probably make more sense too.
 The stories might be made up, or about things that have actually happened.
 They might have a theme, character or plot and contain actions and events in a logical sequence – for example, ‘The boat sank, so everybody had to swim to the beach’.

-As your child keeps learning and practising language, her storytelling will improve.
-It’ll be easier to work out who your child is talking about when she’s telling a story, and how the events in her stories fit together.
+As your child keeps learning and practising language, their storytelling will improve.
+It’ll be easier to work out who your child is talking about when they’re telling a story, and how the events in their stories fit together.

 In these years, your child might: